ilkka-torma/gol-preim/README.md

 # gol-preim

-Scripts and ancillary files for finding and verifying Game of Life patterns with constrained preimages
+A Python program for finding Game of Life patterns with constrained preimages.